esen/b12_logo_extraction/Readme.md

 - If an image navigates to any other website on click, it's not considered as logo
 - If screen size is 400x800, then logo image may not occupy more than 60000px area on screen

+## Results ##

+This script finds 40 correct results out of 45 given samples.
+But some sites take too long for navigation(up to 10 minutes).
+So I put 40 sedonds timeout for navigation.
+This makes some sites fail with timeout and the total number of correct results is 37-38 out of 45.

 ## Prerequisites ##